anuraaga/envoyproxyx-.github/profile/README.md

 ## Versioning

-First of all, in the EnvoyX project, we cut the versions in the form of 1.X.Y, where X is the major version of the Envoy Proxy.
+First of all, in the EnvoyX project, we cut the versions in the form of 1.X.Y, where X and Y are the minor and patch versions, respectively.
 In other worse, major version is always 1.
 So, ignore the major version and focus on the minor version.

 For minor versions, we cut release for **all repositories** at the same time including the docker container